 Getting all these things done in Johor Bahru allow Singaporeans to save a bit of money thanks to our favourable exchange rate.
-With the Singapore Dollar (SGD) trading on at least S$1 = RM3 to the Malaysia Ringgit (MYR), Singaporeans believe they can get much more value and an enjoyable road trip for their hard earned money in Malaysia.
+With the Singapore Dollar (SGD) trading at about S$1 = RM3.50 based on the current exchange rate at the point of writing to the Malaysia Ringgit (MYR) (as of 2 November 2023), Singaporeans believe they can get much more value and an enjoyable road trip for their hard-earned money in Malaysia.

-Read Also: How Does The Bid-Ask Spread For Forex Works?
+Read Also: How Does The Bid-Ask Spread For Forex Work?

-Here is how much it costs today for one Singapore car to enter and exit Malaysia from the Woodlands Checkpoint.
+Here is the cost to drive into Malaysia for one Singapore car to enter and exit Malaysia from the Woodlands Checkpoint.

 |Malaysia Check Point (Departure)||–|

-In total, vehicle owners pay $13 for their round trip to Malaysia.
+In total, vehicle owners pay at least about $7.33 for their round trip to Malaysia.

 If we assume that travelling from your home to the Causeway, and then into Malaysia takes 25km one-way, then we need to factor in an extra 50km worth of fuel for that trip.
 If your car fuel consumption is 10km/l, you will use 5l of petrol for the trip, of which 2.5l would be at SGD fuel price and the remaining 2.5l at MYR fuel price